Photos from TCU's game against Jackson State at Amon G. Carter Stadium on Sept. 2, 2017.

 After the AFL ceased operations before the start of the 2009 season, Cumbie became the head coach and director of player personnel for the San Angelo Stampede of the Indoor Football League.
 Four games into the season, Cumbie added starting quarterback to his list of responsibilities.
 As he did with the Avengers, Cumbie led the Stampede to the playoffs and their first postseason win.

 Cumbie and his wife, Tamra, are both natives of Snyder, Texas.
-They have a son, Grey.
+They have two sons: Grey and Hays.